Role of the LECC Director

 Role of Operations Manager

-The Operations Manager performs a variety of administrative and clerical tasks and works closely with the Director and the Enrollment Manager.
+The Operations Manager performs a variety of administrative and clerical tasks and works closely with the Director.
 The Operations Manager is often the first face families see when entering the LECC.

 Role of the School Nurse

 The School Nurse provides nursing care for children with both acute and chronic medical conditions.
-The School Nurse provides staff trainings to ensure that children with chronic medical conditions such as food allergies, asthma, diabetes, and epilepsy are well cared for.
-The Nurse is involved with the Early Childhood Education Program in orienting the students in LECC Health and Safety Policies.
-The Nurse also provides outreach to the community and works with the Director to take advantage of grant funding opportunities.
+The School Nurse provides staff training to ensure that children with chronic medical conditions such as food allergies, asthma, diabetes, and epilepsy are well cared for.
+She is involved with the Early Childhood Education Program in orienting the students in LECC health and safety policies, provides outreach to the community, and works with the Director to take advantage of grant funding opportunities.

 Role of the Director of the Early Childhood Education Program

-The Director of the graduate and undergraduate Early Childhood programs at Rivier University, and works in professional collaboration with the Director of the LECC to insure programming that mentors the early childhood education student teachers.
+The Director of the graduate and undergraduate Early Childhood Education (EDE) programs at Rivier University works in professional collaboration with the Director of the LECC to ensure programming that mentors the early childhood education student teachers.
 The ECE Director assists in assessing curriculum, classroom environments, and teacher disposition.